 I am trained as a classical violinist, and a self-taught composer.
 I hold a Bachelor of Music Performance with first class Honours from the Sydney Conservatorium of Music.
 Unfortunately I developed focal dystonia in my left hand towards the end of my degree.
-Since the beginning of 2015, I have been enrolled in a Bachelor of Science at the University of Sydney, majoring in mathematics.
+In 2015, I enrolled in a Bachelor of Science at the University of Sydney, majoring in mathematics.
+Now I have graduated with first class Honours in Pure Mathematics.

 Click here to read my series of blogposts on focal dystonia.